IBM-Bluemix-Docs/mobilepush/push_faq.md

 7. What are the limits for Push Notifications, in terms of payload size?

-	The {{site.data.keyword.mobilepushshort}} message payload size is dependent on the constraints laid out by the Gateways (FCM/GCM, APNs) and client platforms.
+	The {{site.data.keyword.mobilepushshort}} message payload size is dependent on the constraints laid out by the Gateways (FCM, APNs) and client platforms.

 	For iOS 8 and later, the maximum size allowed is 4 kilobytes.
 Note that APNs does not send notifications that exceeds this limit.
 For Android, Firefox browser, Chrome browser, and Chrome Apps & Extensions, there is a limitation of 4 kilobytes as the maximum allowed message payload size.